Top 12 Urologist Skills to Put on Your Resume

 6. DaVinci Robotics

-DaVinci Robotics refers to a sophisticated surgical system designed to assist urologists in performing minimally invasive procedures with enhanced precision, flexibility, and control.
-It is commonly used for surgeries such as prostatectomies.
+DaVinci Robotics refers to the da Vinci robotic surgical system, which assists urologists in performing minimally invasive procedures with enhanced precision, dexterity, and visualization.

 Why It's Important